kiwih/kiwikit-pico-baseboard/README.md

 ## Usage

-You can download the latest version of the gerbers for manufacture directly from this repository.
+The latest schematic in PDF format, and the latest version of the gerbers for manufacture, are located directly in the root folder of this repository.

 Alternatively, if you want to change any settings / etc, you can download this repository and open it with Kicad.
 If so, you'll use this project in tandem with my `kiwih_kicad` Kicad repository: https://github.com/kiwih/kiwih_kicad